HeshamMegid/objective-c-style-guide/README.md

 #Objective-C Style Guide

 Coding style guidelines and conventions used by myself.
-Based on the [NYTimes Objective-C style guide](https://github.com/NYTimes/objective-c-style-guide)
+Based on the [NYTimes Objective-C style guide](https://github.com/NYTimes/objective-c-style-guide) and slightly modified to my own taste.

 ## Table of Contents